Webpage last updated 10/19/2022

 Order procedure for purchases under $10,000.00, except those using Federal grant funds: One signed quote is required, although the Purchasing Department may solicit multiple quotes.
 Orders may not be split to circumvent the threshold.

-Purchases in excess of $10,000.00 but less than or equal to $50,000.00 require a formal bid process in which a minimum of six bids (departmental policy) are solicited and a formal bid opening is conducted.
+Purchases in excess of $10,000.00 but less than or equal to $50,000.00 require an informal bid process in which a minimum of three bids are solicited.

 Purchases above $50,000.00: This procedure is similar to the University’s formal bid process.
 However, these solicitations are publicly advertised.